 - Wrist instability and weakness

 Because the body has to produce scar tissue to repair torn ligaments it can take 4-6 weeks to initially repair, but a full recovery can take up to 18 months.
 Rugby players can return to playing after 5 months to ensure that the ligaments have fully healed and won’t tear easily.
-Some tears can be treated with a wrist splint or cast.
+Some scapholunate ligament tear treatments include a wrist splint or a cast.
 However, more serious cases do require surgery, this can lead to wrist stiffness but the overall wrist will be more stable.

 This type of injury can be difficult to prevent.
 Through understanding the proper techniques when playing rugby, along with adding tape around the wrists are the two best chances of preventing this injury.